 The members of the Board of Directors are required to order their personal and business affairs and take whatever measures necessary to ensure that conflicts of interest are avoided as far as possible.
-Should a conflict of interest nevertheless arise, the member concerned must inform the Chairman of the Board of Directors immediately.
-The members of the Board of Directors are obliged to abstain from negotiations in business which conflict with their own interests or with the interests of natural or legal persons closely associated with them.
+Should a conflict of interest nevertheless arise, the member concerned must inform the Chairman of the Board of Directors and/or the Deputy Chairman immediately, for the attention of the Board of Directors.
+The members of the Board of Directors and the Chairman are obliged to abstain from negotiations in business which conflict with their own interests or with the interests of natural or legal persons closely associated with them.